Ensemble interpretation: Criticism

-However, the "ensemble" of the ensemble interpretation is not directly related to a real, existing collection of actual particles, such as a few solar neutrinos, but it is concerned with the ensemble collection of a virtual set of experimental preparations repeated many times.
-This ensemble of experiments may include just one particle/one system or many particles/many systems.
-In this light, it is arguably, difficult to understand Neumaier's criticism, other than that Neumaier possibly misunderstands the basic premise of the ensemble interpretation itself.

 Schrödinger's cat

 The ensemble interpretation states that superpositions are nothing but subensembles of a larger statistical ensemble.
 That being the case, the state vector would not apply to individual cat experiments, but only to the statistics of many similar prepared cat experiments.
 Proponents of this interpretation state that this makes the Schrödinger's cat paradox a trivial non-issue.
 However, the application of state vectors to individual systems, rather than ensembles, has claimed explanatory benefits, in areas like single-particle twin-slit experiments and quantum computing (see Schrödinger's cat applications).
 As an avowedly minimalist approach, the ensemble interpretation does not offer any specific alternative explanation for these phenomena.

-The frequentist probability variation
+Frequentist probability variation

 The claim that the wave functional approach fails to apply to single particle experiments cannot be taken as a claim that quantum mechanics fails in describing single-particle phenomena.
 In fact, it gives correct results within the limits of a probabilistic or stochastic theory.

 Probability always requires a set of multiple data, and thus single-particle experiments are really part of an ensemble — an ensemble of individual experiments that are performed one after the other over time.
 In particular, the interference fringes seen in the double-slit experiment require repeated trials to be observed.